We teach the practice and theory of interaction design—designing products, services, and interactions to change human behavior and improve the world.

-Our classes sizes are small—10 students a time—providing extensive face-time with professors and the opportunity to form lasting relationships with a growing support network.
+Our classes sizes are small, providing extensive face-time with professors and the opportunity to form lasting relationships with a growing support network.

 We've developed a supportive, collaborative community of alumni to help current students succeed and to help one-another drive impact.

 In a word, students who complete our program gain autonomy.
 This is a sense of entrepreneurial freedom—that your choices are not set or constrained, and that you have concrete skills to shape the world around you.
 These skills include qualitative research, synthesis and interpretation, sketching, the creation of storyboards and wireframes, entrepreneurial business modeling, service design blueprinting, and complex system diagramming.
 These skills represent the foundation of a career in product management, design strategy, interaction design, and social entrepreneurship.

 More importantly, you'll gain an empathetic process and a unique, empathetic way of thinking about culture and technology.
 This process is broad, and can be used in corporate and consulting contexts, in startups or small businesses, and even in politics and government.

 Design is for everyone, and our students have a variety of backgrounds.
 Some of our students are already designers, but most aren't.
 Our typical applicants have experience in marketing, engineering, fine arts, finance, or the service industry.
 Our program teaches design fundamentals in addition to advanced topics, in a rigorous, intense environment.
 There is no expectation that our students enter the program as designers; we take care of teaching that.